-New York generally requires anyone wishing to possess a handgun to first obtain a license, following a background check.1 Applications must be made to the licensing authority in the city or county where the applicant resides, is principally employed, or has his or her principal place of business.2 Current photographs and fingerprints must be supplied with the application to facilitate the background check process.3 Except upon written notice to the applicant, applications must be processed within six months.4
+New York generally requires anyone wishing to possess a handgun or semiautomatic rifle to first obtain a license, following a background check.1 Applications must be made to the licensing authority in the city or county where the applicant resides, is principally employed, or has his or her principal place of business.2 Current photographs and fingerprints must be supplied with the application to facilitate the background check process.3 Except upon written notice to the applicant, applications must be processed within six months.4

 - is twenty-one years of age or older, provided, however, that where such applicant has been honorably discharged from the United States army, navy, marine corps, air force or coast guard, or the national guard of the state of New York, no such age restriction shall apply;

 - has not been convicted anywhere of a felony or a serious offense;

 - is not an unlawful user of or addicted to any controlled substance as defined in section 21 U.S.C.
 802;

 - being an alien (i) is not illegally or unlawfully in the United States or (ii) has not been admitted to the United States under a nonimmigrant visa subject to the exception in 18 U.S.C.
 922(y)(2);

 - has not been discharged from the Armed Forces under dishonorable conditions;